studentenschaft/Biddit2/README.md

    npm run dev
    ```

-### Testing
+### Testing (COMING SOON)

-To ensure no changes break any existing features, run the testing suite with the following command:
+To ensure no changes break any existing features, run the testing suite with the following command (CURRENTLY STILL IN DEVELOPMENT):

 ```bash
 npm test